|

 Festuca muelleri (Mueller's Fescue) - A European native fescue holds shiny, dark green hair-like foliage with a hint of bluish green.
 This cool season grass grows up to 8 inches tall and equally wide.
 Forms a dense clumping mat and can be used as an unclipped lawn or ground cover.
 The flowers, not particularly showy or profuse, emerge bluish green in June and fade to a buff color at maturity.
 Makes an excellent garden filler and fits in rock gardens perfectly.
 Mueller's fescue grows best in moist, well-drained soil in full sun.
 It does not like heavy, wet soils, especially in hot climates.
 For hot inland climates, part day shade or light shade is ideal.
 More heat tolerant than Festuca tenuifolium.
 Drought resistant once established. .
 It is very hardy plant, tolerating to USDA zone 4.

-This information about Festuca muelleri displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Festuca muelleri that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |